Quorafind/Obsidian-Table-Toolset/README.md

 | - | - | - |
 | - abcd<br>- abcd | - abcd<br>- abcd | - abcd<br>- abcd |
 ```

+And the list in table cell will render as Obsidian support.